 There are plenty of great tools beyond the familiar Microsoft tools.
 Tableau and literally hundreds of other tools support OData.
 The connection process for each is similar to the process for Power BI and Excel above.

 In the Tableau example below, you'd enter the server as crm-odata-v1.prospect365.com and select 'Use a specific username and password'.
-Then, just as in the Power BI and Excel examples above, use your Prospect username, but instead of your normal Prospect password, use the Personal Access Token that you generated at the start of this article.
+Then, just as in the Power BI and Excel examples above, use your username, but instead of your normal CRM password, use the Personal Access Token that you generated at the start of this article.
 Once authenticated, you'll be able to navigate the OData information in a similar way to Power Query.

 As with Power Query, getting connected is only the first part of the challenge.
 For more help and information speak to Tableau or your other BI provider.